DanHarJor/InterestingDataScienceProjects/README.md

 <img width="666" alt="image" src="https://user-images.githubusercontent.com/61107719/196810619-b6762fe4-9e97-441e-99fc-04b9bd4cf97f.png">

 The above plot shows the estimated expected utility surface.
 The expected utility is defined as the expected KL-divergence over all possible data measurements.
 It is calcuated for interferometry experiments with one laser at different orentations.
 Each orientation is a different point on the surface.
 The orientation is defined by a start and end angle.
+The ridge corrosponds to lines through the center.
+These reach a maximum when the line is also vertically orientated.
+With start and end angles of $\pi/2$ and $3\pi/2$